-Subsequently, David joined a mainstream secondary school.
+Subsequently, Jeremiah joined a mainstream secondary school.
 Unfortunately it made no provisions for students with disabilities, so he started to fall behind academically.
-Any exam papers had to be brought back to RAP-CD to be translated into Braille, which caused delays, so David sat all his exams after his fellow students.
+Any exam papers had to be brought back to RAP-CD to be translated into Braille, which caused delays, so Jeremiah sat all his exams after his fellow students.

-Recognising the obstacles faced by David and other students after leaving RAP-CD’s primary school, RAP-CD has set about building a secondary school called St Agnes.
-David was among St Agnes’ first intake of students when its doors opened in 2017.
+Recognising the obstacles faced by Jeremiah and other students after leaving RAP-CD’s primary school, RAP-CD has set about building a secondary school called St Agnes.
+Jeremiah was among St Agnes’ first intake of students when its doors opened in 2017.

 Jeremiah has flourished at St Agnes, coming second in the whole of Uganda for his exams in March/April 2020.

 There is further cause for celebration.
 Jeremiah married Kabugho Naume in Kasese at the end of 2020 amidst great rejoicing.
 According to Maali Wilson, the leader of the RAPCD schools project, this wedding has brought great hope and joy to other pupils.